 Celiac Plexus Blocks and Medication

 NSAIDs and aspirin can also negatively affect clotting and speed up bleeding.
-Your doctor will present you with a list of medications you shouldn’t take prior to the procedure and will advise you on how and when to wean off your medication to avoid other potential complications.
-Be sure to discuss your medical history with your doctor before a celiac plexus block procedure, and do not stop taking your current medication without precise instructions.
+Your doctor will present you with a list of medications you shouldn’t take before the procedure.
+They will also advise you on how and when to wean off your medication to avoid other potential complications.
+Be sure to discuss your medical history with your doctor before a celiac plexus block procedure.
+Do not stop taking your current medication without precise instructions.

 After Your Procedure